klaytn/klaytn-docs/docs/klaytn/README.md

 register to the network and to discover other nodes to connect with.
 CN bootnodes reside within the CNN and are not exposed to the public, while PN and EN bootnodes are publicly visible.
-PN bootnodes only allow permitted PNs to be registered, and lets eligible PNs connect with ENs.
+PN bootnodes only allow permitted PNs to be registered, and let eligible PNs connect with ENs.
 EN bootnodes provide ENs with information on which PNs to connect to.

 ### Tiered Networks